oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

-* Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) to create a new FWM Infrastructure domain using the FMW Infrastructure image specified in the `domainHomeImageBase` parameter from your inputs file, the WDT variables in `domain.properties` file, and the model defined in `wdt_model_configured.yaml` or `wdt_model_restricted_jrf_configured.yaml` depending on the value of `fmwDomainType` in your inputs file.
+* Invoke the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) to create a new FWM Infrastructure domain using the FMW Infrastructure image specified in the `domainHomeImageBase` parameter from your inputs file, the model specified in the `createDomainWdtModel` parameter, and the WDT variables in `domain.properties` file.
+  If the `-m wlst` option of the create domain script is provided, the WLST script specified in the `createDomainWlstScript` parameter is run to create the new WebLogic Server domain.
   The generated image is tagged with the `image` parameter provided in your inputs file.

   {{% notice warning %}}